dschlyter/advent-of-code/clojure/README.md

 Advent of code
 ==============

-In clojure, using boot
+In Clojure, using boot

 Running
 -------

     ./run.sh dev

-To start the program, with an nrepl server and autorefresh on file changes
+To start the program.

+Boot is set up to autorelead the code near instantly on any changes.
+This enables a very quick feedback loop.

+An nrepl is also started, however it does not work great with the autoreload, so it is mostly useful for quick experimentation.
+Start with:

     ./run.sh repl

-To connect repl (optional, code will autorefresh and print output)

-You need to switch namespace after connecting.

-    (ns advent.advent-2017)

 Even better is to connect in cursive and get autocomplete and other nice stuff.